UnionOfRAD/manual/en/views/views.md

 ## Layouts & Elements

-Because different components of the view layer are often reused, Lithium includes the common functionality of wrapping view templates inside of layouts and including small, re-usable view components called 'elements' inside of views.
+Because different components of the view layer are often reused, li3 includes the common functionality of wrapping view templates inside of layouts and including small, re-usable view components called 'elements' inside of views.
 Unless otherwise configured, elements are defined in `app/views/elements`.

 `$this->_render()` is used within the views to include elements.
 Any variables passed from the controller to the parent view are also available in the element.
 The third argument of `$this->_render()` can be used to pass additional variables.